 Chris Watters - Cal Veteran

-Memorial Day Message from Chancellor Robert J. Birgeneau
+Memorial Day Message from Former Chancellor Robert J. Birgeneau

 Many student veterans learn about our programs and services even before they apply to UC Berkeley for admission.
 Formal recruitment programs such as the Starting Point Mentorship Program offer students in California community colleges the opportunity to connect with and gain insights from current Cal veterans who recently transferred from community colleges themselves.
 Additionally, Cal Veterans Student Services hosts admissions workshops and works closely with the Cal Veterans Group (current Cal student veterans) to share experiences and to encourage former service member to see Berkeley as a viable option.
 From the time that Cal Veterans gain admission to UC Berkeley, we outreach to make certain that students have the earliest opportunity to access our information and services.
 Through the myBerkeley Application site, new student receptions, CalSO, and our own transitioning workshops, Cal veterans build familiarity and connections to the resources that synchronize the Berkeley and VA bureaucracies.